pop-team/pop-java/docs/installation.rst

    Do you want to generate the POP-C++ startup scripts? (y/n) y

-Depends on our configuration, we can modify the default values of the startup script or just keep them.
+Depending on our configuration, we can modify the default values of the startup script or just keep them.
 One important thing is to copy the environment variables on the .bashrc or equivalent file.